 If we value supporting our students’ social, emotional, and academic success, we need to put it front and center.
 Spell it out for families: here’s what resources are available for your child at school, and here’s how to access those resources.

-🏆 1.
-Celebrate Attendance
+1. Attendance props

 The number one predictor of student success: coming to school.
 Create a positive, cheerleading attendance feature as part of your regular updates.
 Award virtual trophies, emojify it up.
 Do what you need to do to celebrate daily attendance and students who are showing up.

 If we understand classroom updates as a regular part of instruction, it shifts from being an extra burden to just part of our planning.
 The very last tip?
-If you have students regularly not attending or parents/caregivers regularly not engaging, reach out.
+If you have students regularly not attending or families/caregivers regularly not engaging, reach out.
 Students need to know someone cares whether or not they’re attending school.